 - Use healthy and sterile soil for all newly acquired plants or when changing the soil.
 Consider using commercial potting soil, which contains plenty of nutrients for your houseplants.

 - Avoid overwatering plants.
 Mold thrives in moist conditions, so too much water will help mold spores to develop.
 As a rule of thumb, you should water your plants once the top 2 inches or ¼ of the total soil volume is dry.

 - Remove debris (such as dead leaves) from the soil and wipe off dust or dirt from the leaves regularly.
 Leaving organic debris on the soil can provide a better environment for mold to grow.
 Don’t forget to trim dead parts of your plant, as well.

-Provide plenty of light and ventilation to your plants.
-Sunlight or artificial light are essential not only for your plant’s growth, but also for repelling mold.
-A source of ventilation, such as a fan on low setting, allows airborne particles to freely circulate around the plant.
+- Provide plenty of light and ventilation to your plants.
+Sunlight or artificial light is essential not only for your plant’s growth but also for repelling mold.
+A source of ventilation, such as a fan on low setting, allows airborne particles to circulate around the plant freely.

 How to remove mold in houseplant soil

 - Locate the mold, which is usually white and fuzzy.
 Use a spoon to scrape off the moldy part of the soil and then discard it.
 Wear a dust mask while removing the mold to protect your health.
 If there is a large amount of mold, it’s best to repot the plant.

 - After removing the mold, add an anti-fungal solution to the soil.
 You can choose to sprinkle cinnamon or baking soda to prevent most of the mold from reappearing.
 Try not to sprinkle too much anti-fungal and distribute it evenly.